I want to end my tenancy

 If you are the next of kin for an MHA tenant we will require you to end the tenancy, on behalf of your relative, by written notice, as this is a legal requirement for all social landlords.

-A template notice document can be found on the left hand side of this page, or you can contact us to request one by post on 01495 761014.
+A template notice document can be found on the right hand side of this page, or you can contact us to request one by post on 01495 761014.
 We will also require a copy of the death certificate with the notice and your contact details.

 Under the circumstances MHA will waive the 4-week notice period however, you are welcome to take the full four weeks if you wish to have more time to prepare to hand in the keys.